 All these events and miracles revealed the mighty hand of God and made people believe that He was the true God and that He was mighty and able to deliver.
 The Israelites only believed and had trust in their God because of the miracles that He worked in their lives; many people believed that Jesus was the son of God because of the miracles that He performed (wedding of Cana - John 2:11); and many people believed that the apostles and their followers were serving the living God because of the wonders that were worked through them (they were able to overpower the powers of darkness).

 The above testify that miracles are very important in Christian development.
 Therefore, I think it is necessary that Catholics are made to hear about the numerous miracles that are happening in the Church, in the lives of individuals who have surrendered their lives to Jesus Christ and experienced His miracles.
 This will go a long way to help remove their ignorance and bolster their faith and trust in God.
-I believe that many Catholics stream to shrines and mallams because they have not been exposed enough to the power of God (they live in ignorance about the power of God).
+I believe that many Catholics stream to shrines and mallams because they have not been exposed enough to the power of God (they live in ignorance of the power of God).
 I can recount one live example.

 Live example of ignorance